sel4-cap/dev-kit-doc/seL4-doc/src/case_study_detail.md

 ### Procedure

 Reading data from, or writing data to, the circular buffer requires the data array, *head* index, and *tail* index to be modified.
-Such modification of the buffer cannot be allowed to occur concurrently by both the Crypto and Transmitter components, otherwise corruption of the buffer may occur.
-Access to the buffer by the two components must therefore be protected to avoid concurrent access.
+Such modification of the buffer cannot be allowed to occur concurrently by both the Crypto and Transmitter protection domains, otherwise corruption of the buffer may occur.
+Access to the buffer by the two protection domains must therefore be protected to avoid concurrent access.

-Within the security demonstrator, a lock is used to enforce this critical section which takes the form of a boolean on the circular buffer data structure; each component must lock the circular buffer prior to accessing the circular buffer, and must release the lock when access to the circular buffer has been completed.
+Within the security demonstrator, a lock is used to enforce this critical section which takes the form of a boolean on the circular buffer data structure; each protection domain must lock the circular buffer prior to accessing the circular buffer, and must release the lock when access to the circular buffer has been completed.

 - Function implementations for the circular buffer are included in `src/circular_buffer.c`.
 - A memory region is a contiguous range of physical memory and the memory region for the circular buffer is mapped onto both the Crypto and Transmitter protection domains.
 A virtual address, caching attributes and permissions (read, write and execute) are given to each protection domain.